 Pantanal - organise treks out into the vast wetlands, home to hundreds of species of birds & fish, including Piranha!

-Buenos Aires - great food, wine, nightlife and learn to tango!
-15 Weeks - South America - Overland Adventures Please note there may be a kitty contribution - please check the website
+Rio de Janeiro - where folk are raring to party out of their minds and live purely for the moment - Carnival & New Years Eve celebrations are always chaotic, crowded and great fun 15 Weeks - South America - Overland Adventures Please note there may be a kitty contribution - please check the website

 |Departure Date||Return Date||Availability||Price|